nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add an internship and provides details of the internship (i.e. position, company name, application status, description and tag).
+1. User requests to add an internship and provides details of the internship (i.e. position, company, application status, description and tag).
 2. System adds the internship listing.

 Use Case ends.